p12tic/libsimdpp/README.md

   unfit for use.
 For available releases please see the [libsimdpp wiki](https://github.com/p12tic/libsimdpp/wiki).

-The library supports SSE2, SSE3, SSSE3, SSE4.1, AVX, AVX2, FMA3, FMA4, AVX-512F,
+The library supports the following architectures and instruction sets:

+ - x86, x86-64: SSE2, SSE3, SSSE3, SSE4.1, AVX, AVX2, FMA3, FMA4, AVX-512F,
-XOP and NEON instruction sets.
+XOP
+ - ARM, ARM64: NEON

 Code for ALTIVEC instruction set has been added, but it has not been tested on actual hardware, thus definitely contains bugs.